 Higher than commonly recommended doses may cause nervousness, insomnia, headache, skin eruptions, stomach upset, and increased menstrual bleeding and breast tenderness.
 If you experience any of these reactions, reduce your dose or stop taking the herb.

-Panax ginseng is different from American ginseng and Eleuthero (Siberian ginseng).
+Panax ginseng is different from American ginseng and Siberian ginseng.
 They are not interchangeable.